I've heard it so many times…

 "Isabel, I was doing so great on my healthy eating plan, until I went to work."

 "Isabel, my office is loaded with bad food.
-My entire healthy plan goes out the window once I get there."
+My entire healthy plan goes out the window once I step into the break room."

 I totally get it.

-Even when I worked as a personal trainer at a large gym in New York City, this was still a huge problem.
+Even when I worked as a personal trainer at a large gym in New York City, willpower weakness at work was still a major problem.

-The second I stepped into the trainer’s lounge with my healthy meal, there were usually at least three people offering me some delicious dessert or snack they had brought to work - even when work was the gym!
+The second I stepped into the trainer’s lounge with my healthy meal, there were usually at least three people offering me some delicious dessert or snack they had brought to work - even when work was at the GYM of all places!

 I know that in office environments the situation is obviously even worse.